 Many section corners have not been preserved, monumented or located within the private land holdings of Priority 2A.
 Multiple surveys in the Priority 2A area call out stones and corner locations that have not been verified by the county.
-The southeast corner of section 31 presents a particular problem as it was previously monumented by the county, but the monument is located 308.78 feet from the original stone which has been found by a local licensed surveyor.
-This is a corner that needs to be addressed, since an original stone determines the corner location.
-Because of the quantity of other original stones found in this area, this project is a good opportunity to locate and record a large number of corners at once.
-Locating and verifying these corners will allow us to properly monument and produce tie sheets with measured latitudes and longitudes preserving the corners in the long term.
-Capturing this valuable information provides clarity and reduces the risk of the stones being disturbed in the future.
-See: Image 2: Original Stone vs Monument
+Our focus, with this grant, is within the Legacy Ranch at Monte Cristo, which is a development created in the late 90's.
+The Legacy Ranch Survey Narrative states "Sam Churnos, the son of the original owner testified, to the surveyor, that the fences built around the perimeter were built on the section lines, specifically the fence corners at the section corners."
+The survey narrative also states two stones were found disturbed and conflicted with the existing fence corners at the location.
+Locating and verifying these corners that were found and not found will allow us to properly monument and produce tie sheets with measured latitudes and longitudes preserving the corners in the long term.
+Capturing this valuable information provides clarity and reduces the risk of the stones or corners being disturbed in the future.
+See: Image 2: Legacy Ranch at Monte Cristo Survey Narrative